cdktf/cdktf-provider-datadog/docs/monitor.go.md

 A boolean indicating whether this monitor needs a full window of data before it's evaluated.

 Datadog strongly recommends you set this to `false` for sparse metrics, otherwise some evaluations may be skipped.
+If there's a custom_schedule set, `require_full_window` must be false and will be ignored.
 Defaults to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.32.0/docs/resources/monitor#require_full_window Monitor#require_full_window}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.33.0/docs/resources/monitor#require_full_window Monitor#require_full_window}

 ---